Mayeu/ansible-playbook-sensu/README.md

 ##Installation

-Just clone (or submodule) this repository under the name `sensu-server` in your `roles` directory.
+Just clone (or submodule) this repository under the name `sensu` in your `roles` directory.
 This file, `test.yml` and `Vagrantfile` will be ignored by ansible anyway.